Measurement of the near-threshold J$/\psi$ photoproduction cross section with the CLAS12 experiment: Introduction

 Various theoretical models have been developed to relate the differential cross section for near-threshold J$/\psi$ photoproduction to the gluon content of the proton by describing the reaction in terms of gluon exchange between the proton and the J$/\psi$.
 Recent theoretical developments~\cite{PhysRevD.100.014032,PhysRevD.103.096010,PhysRevD.104.054015,Mamo:2022eui,Guo:2023pqw} have suggested that the gluon GFFs of the proton can be accessed via the measurement of the $t$-dependence of the cross section.
-Defined through matrix elements of the nucleon energy-momentum tensor, four GFFs $A(t)$, $B(t)$, $C(t)$, and $\bar{C}(t)$ encode fundamental properties of the nucleon such as its mass and angular momentum distributions, as well as the internal distributions of pressure and shear forces.
+Defined through matrix elements of the nucleon energy-momentum tensor, four gluon GFFs $A_g(t)$, $B_g(t)$, $C_g(t)$, and $\bar{C}_g(t)$ encode fundamental properties of the nucleon such as its mass and angular momentum distributions, as well as the internal distributions of pressure and shear forces.
 Lattice QCD calculations have also recently provided reliable estimates for the gluon GFFs~\cite{Shanahan:2018pib,Pefkou:2021fni,Hackett:2023rif}.

 Models of J$/\psi$ photoproduction based on holographic-QCD have been developed in Refs.~\cite{Mamo:2022eui,PhysRevD.101.086003,PhysRevD.103.094010,PhysRevD.104.066023}.
-Approaches based on the Generalized Parton Distribution (GPD) formalism at leading-order, where GFFs arise as moments of the gluon GPDs of the proton, have been proposed in Refs.~\cite{PhysRevD.103.096010,Guo:2023pqw}.
+Several approaches based on the Generalized Parton Distribution (GPD) formalism have been developed to describe the exclusive production of J$/\psi$ in the diffractive regime at large energies~\cite{Radyushkin:1996ru, Collins:1996fb, Hoodbhoy:1996zg, Frankfurt:1997ha}.
+GPD models at leading-order, where GFFs arise as moments of the gluon GPDs of the proton, have also been proposed to describe the process near threshold in Refs.~\cite{PhysRevD.103.096010,Guo:2023pqw}.
 More recently, a GPD model has been computed at next-to-leading order~\cite{Guo:2025jiz}, further strengthening the validity of such models at energies near the J$/\psi$ production threshold.
 Finally, a model solely based on Pomeron exchange, and thus unrelated to the gluon dynamics in the proton, has been proposed in Ref.~\cite{Tang:2025qqe} to describe the exclusive photoproduction of vector mesons, including J$/\psi$, from their production thresholds to large incoming photon energies.

 The interpretation of the differential cross section in terms of gluon GFFs is valid only if the process is indeed dominated by two-gluon exchange.
 A significant contribution of other reaction mechanisms could prohibit such an interpretation.
 In particular, the impact of open-charm intermediate states~\cite{Du:2020bqj, PhysRevD.108.054018} and possible pentaquark contributions~\cite{Kubarovsky:2015aaa,Guo:2015umn,Eides:2015dtr,Blin:2016dlf,Strakovsky:2023kqu} needs to be understood to properly describe the J$/\psi$ photoproduction process near threshold.
 Open-charm box diagrams can generate cusp-like structures in the cross section near the $\Lambda_c\overline{D}$ and $\Lambda_c\overline{D}^*$ thresholds.
 Such effects may be compatible with features observed in the GlueX total cross-section data at photon energies around 9~GeV~\cite{PhysRevC.108.025201,Du:2020bqj}.